 Oxford University Museums Partnership is one of 21 Major Partner Museum Services nationwide funded by Arts Council England to support excellence and resilience within regional museums.

-Major Partner Museum funding is invested across the museums to support activity including audience engagement, digital development, collections care and display and innovation.
-We also invest in the professional development of our staff through initiatives like the CPD Fund and the Innovation Fund.
+The Partnership also invests in professional development of its own staff, through initiatives like the CPD Fund and the Innovation Fund.
 The Innovation Fund is a modest pot of money to which colleagues working within the museums can bid to support activity that supports engaging new audiences or experimenting with new ways of working.
 This enables colleagues to take risks, working with ideas beyond the remit of their core budget and deliverables, and provides excellent professional development for more junior members of staff who can lead on projects.
-Find our more about the Innovation Fund.

 To find out more about the Partnership Team visit the Partnership Team page